The Family Story of Trauma: Ways to Change the Legacy

 The Balanced Family Story

-Whatever traumatic event a family has faced, it is only one dimension of who they are and the story of their lives.
+Whatever traumatic event a family has faced, it is only one dimension of who they are in the story of their lives.
 The need to protect with silence locks a family into the trauma and a legacy of pain.